 - Here’s a link to some more of my editing hints.

 - Don’t be a Thesaurus Rex.
 If it sounds like you’ve swallowed a thesaurus, go back and use words you know and understand.
 It’s really disconcerting as a reader to feel that bump with a word that just isn’t right.
 Use words you know — and understand.

 - Stop and breathe.
 You might start feeling overwhelmed; take 5 minutes and close your eyes and take deep belly breaths.
 You will be amazed at how much better you feel.

 - In your essays, your tone should be casual and conversational.
 Like you’re talking to an older cousin you respect.
 It’s ok to use contractions.
 Eliminate adverbs, especially all verys and reallys.

-- For deadlines of Nov 1, you have until midnight on Nov 1 — do not wait until then to submit — see my above notes about zombie apocalypses and websites crashing.
+- For Common App deadlines of Nov 1, you have until 11:59 PM your time on Nov 1 — do not wait until then to submit — see my above notes about zombie apocalypses, pet emergencies, and websites crashing.

-- For many colleges, it’s ok for your supplementary materials like LORs, transcript, and test scores to arrive after the app.
+- For many colleges, it’s okay for your supplementary materials like LORs, transcripts, and test scores to arrive after the app.
 Check the colleges’ websites to determine their deadlines.
 You do not need to wait for them to be in before you hit submit.

 - If you haven’t sent your test scores yet to schools that require official scores, do that today.

 - Recognize that this learning process is what college admissions is really all about.
 Reflect on how much you are learning about yourself right now as you are going through this.
 No matter where you go to college, you will be more in tune with who you are for having gone through this journey of self-exploration.
 Be proud of it.

 - This is the part you can control.
 Show them the best you on your very best day.